Be sure to sure read our earlier article for incoming freshmen: Protecting your computer.

 IS&T’s Drupal Cloud service lets you create and manage websites with ease.
 You don’t need HTML experience to design a professional-looking mit.edu website – for yourself or for MIT organizations.
 Visit drupalcloud.mit.edu to get started.

-MIT is part of eduroam, a service that lets you use your MIT credentials to login to Wi-Fi at other universities.
-Simply login with your MIT email address and password to gain access to secure Wi-Fi around the U.S. and in over 71 countries.
+MIT is part of eduroam, a service that lets you use your MIT credentials to login to secure WiFi at thousands of hotspots at other universities and locations in over 100 countries around the world.
+Simply login with your MIT email address and password to gain access.
 For details, see IS&T’s eduroam page in the Knowledge Base (KB).
+Also, be sure to download the eduroam companion app.

-The MIT Mobile app is available on the software grid, iTunes, and Google Play.
+The MIT Mobile app is available for download from iTunes and Google Play.
 Use this must-have app to check up on MIT news and events.
-It also offers an up-to-date map and shuttle tracking service, as well as a people directory and dining information.
+It also offers an up-to-date map and shuttle tracking service, as well as support resources, a people directory, and dining information.

 MATLAB is a high-level language and interactive environment used for machine learning, signal processing, image processing, computer vision, communications, computational finance, control design, robotics, and more.
 Get the inside scoop on MathWorks’ MATLAB page and download MATLAB from the software grid.